o3de/o3de.org/content/docs/user-guide/packaging/windows-release-builds.md

 ## Create a project game release layout

 You can create a project game release layout by using a non-monolithic or monolithic build.
-A monolithic release layout only contains files that're necessary to run the project, such as the Game Launcher, packaged assets, and dependent `.dll` files.
+A monolithic release layout only contains files that're necessary to run the project, such as the Game Launcher, bundled content, and dependent `.dll` files.
 A non-monolithic release layout contains the same files needed to run the project, as well as the objects that you use for development such as tools, shader compilers, and all `.dll` files.

 In this step, you will use CMake to build either a monolithic or a non-monolithic project and specify the `INSTALL` target and `release` configuration.
 This handles several tasks:

 - Creates an `install` directory that will contain your release layout.

-- Packages an `engine.pak` file out of the product assets in your `Cache/pc` directory.
+- Bundles your game content into an `engine.pak` file by packaging all of the product assets in your `Cache/pc` directory.
+-
 - Builds the Game Launcher and other supporting files.

+{{< note >}}
+- This method packages all of your assets regardless of their necessity.
+We suggest that you clean up and reprocess your assets to optimize your bundled content.

+- If your project depends on Wwise, Kythera AI, or PopcornFX, you must add those Gems to your project game release layout.
+{{< /note >}}

 ### Monolithic project